Shirakumo/lichat-protocol/README.md

 1. If the user is not registered, the server replies with a `no-such-profile` failure and drops the update.
 1. The username from the `target` field is removed to the profile's block list.
 1. The update is sent back to the user.

+A new update type called `blocked` is introduced.
+When the server receives a `blocked` update, it must react as follows:

+1. If the user is not registered, the server replies with a `no-such-profile` failure and drops the update.
+1. The update's `target` field is filled with a list of usernames on the sending user profile's block list.
+1. The update is sent back to the user.

 #### 7.20 Reactions (shirakumo-reactions)